maglub/soe-ubuntu/README.md

 # Introduction

-* Note that this Makefile is set up to be run on an Ubuntu Linux system and requires the package "genisoimage" to be installed.
+* This Makefile is set up to be run on an Ubuntu Linux system and requires the package "genisoimage" to be installed.
-* Note that there is not yet a Makefile or the support files in my_files pushed to this repo yet!

 * The username/password is set in my_files/kmg-ks.preseed through replacing the string XXX_PASSWORD_XXX with the content of the file .password_hash

 The Makefile in this directory will:

+* Ask for a password to use for the user "ops"
 * Download the Ubuntu 16 LTS image ubuntu-16.04-server-amd64.iso
 * Create a mount point
 * Mount the image